 3. Access to the Product

 4.1.
-Subject to compliance with these Terms and Conditions, payment of all applicable Fees, and compliance with any relevant Scope of Use, RBI hereby grants to Customer a limited, non-exclusive, non-transferable license, without the right to grant sublicences, to use the Licensed Materials solely for Customer’s internal business purposes and sole benefit.
+Subject to compliance with these Terms and Conditions, payment of all applicable Fees, and compliance with any relevant Scope of Use, LNRS hereby grants to Customer a limited, non-exclusive, non-transferable license, without the right to grant sublicences, to use the Licensed Materials solely for Customer’s internal business purposes and sole benefit.
 Licensee is granted the following rights:

 (a) search, interrogate, or display the Licensed Material on screen primarily for one person’s exclusive use;